What is Educational Choice?

 Education Opportunity Accounts

-EdChoice Kentucky focuses on a proposal called Educational Opportunity Accounts.
-This program does not currently exist in Kentucky.
-If adopted, an EOA would allow privately donated funds to be deposited into an account that can be used to pay for the education that best suits the needs of a particular family’s children This could include anything from career and technical training, books and supplies, virtual school, special needs education, to therapies from an array of public and non-public providers or tutors, and tuition at K-12 non-public schools in counties with a population over 90,000 people.
+EdChoice Kentucky is focused on Kentucky’s new Education Opportunity Account (“EOA”) program.
+This program allows privately donated funds to be deposited into an account that can be used to pay for the education that best suits the needs of a particular family’s children This could include anything from career and technical training, books and supplies, virtual school, special needs education, to therapies from an array of public and non-public providers or tutors, and tuition at K-12 non-public schools in counties with a population over 90,000 people.
 For more information about this program, click here.

 Public School Choice